 Jyotish Astrology comes from a tradition which sees the Universe as one perfectly integrated whole.
 At the basis of this whole is an all pervading field of Cosmic Intelligence.
 We, in our essential nature are part of that Cosmic Intelligence and it is therefore not surprising that the Intelligence which created us in the first place should be able to provide some information regarding our past, present and possible future.

 In many ways a birth-chart can be likened to a strand of DNA in a sperm or egg cell in that it stores information in a highly condensed form!
-As time progresses that information gets translated into more of a concrete and observable reality until tissues and organs are built up, structures emerge, and finally the living being is recognised.
+As time progresses that information in the DNA gets translated into more of a concrete and observable reality until tissues and organs are built up, structures emerge, and finally the living being is recognised.
+It is exactly the same with us as our major life events unfold – for better or worse.

 Jyotish uses only nine ‘Grahas’ or celestial objects (roughly translated as ‘planets’): the Sun and Moon (although from an astronomical viewpoint these are not planets), Mercury, Venus, Mars, Jupiter, and Saturn.
 It also uses two calculated points called ‘Rahu’ and ‘Ketu’; these are the Moon’s nodes and linked to the position of eclipses.